-Time to Beam Recovery (TTBR) Time needed to recovery user operations after the faulted sub-system(s) is (are) designated recovered and fully Excessive Recovery time (any of above) which in this case was Recovery Time considered excessive or unusually long (FDT) considered excessive of unusually long.
-(ERI) Operations The operations package(s) involved or interfaced to the Package (OP) avent Fackage (OF) OP Representative Team Member representing a specific OP.
-Usually considered as a "Systems Expert" for that domain Run Coordinator AFEL Run coordinator; specifically, one (or possibly both) of (RC) the RCs that were on duty during the Event.
-Knowledgeable or A Team Member who is considered a key expert in one or Kev Systems more of the sub-systems involved in the Event Expert (KSE) Interim A interim measure or workaround that was taken in order to Containment recover the machine during the Event Action Permanent A repair or other action that is considered a permanent (or Correction Action at least longer term) solution to an identified root cause for the Event Event Template Used to refer to the formal XFEL 8D Report template, which Report or is the primary documentation for the process.
+- Time to Beam Recovery (TTBR) Time needed to recovery user operations after the faulted sub-system(s) is (are) designated recovered and fully Recovery (TIDR) operational.
+Excessive Recovery time (any of above) which in this case was Recovery Time (ERT) considered excessive or unusually long.
+Operations The operations package(s) involved or interfaced to the Package (OP) event.
+OP Representative Team Member representing a specific OP.
+Usually (OPR) considered as a "Systems Expert" for that domain.
+Run Coordinator XFEL Run coordinator; specifically, one (or possibly both) of (RC) the RCs that were on duty during the Event.
+Knowledgeable or A Team Member who is considered a key expert in one or Key Systems more of the sub-systems involved in the Event.
+Expert (KSE) Interim A interim measure or workaround that was taken in order to Containment recover the machine during the Event.
+Action Permanent A repair or other action that is considered a permanent (or Correction Action at least longer term) solution to an identified root cause for (PCA) the Event.
+Event Template Used to refer to the formal XFEL 8D Report template, which Report or is the primary documentation for the process.
 Template Report